 5. 2 to 3 sprigs fresh thyme or rosemary

-Step by step instructions on how to cook a steak on the stove with butter
+How to cook a steak on the stove with butter

 1. Prepare the steaks.
 Remove the steaks from the refrigerator about 30 minutes to an hour before cooking.
 Carefully place them on a paper towel-lined plate and pat dry with more paper towels.
 This is done so as to help dry the surface of the meat, therefore making a better crust.